Swastik003/WhatsApp-bot/README.md

 ## Prerequisites

+### For Local Development:
 - Node.js (version 14 or higher)
 - npm or yarn
 - A WhatsApp account
 - Chrome/Chromium browser (for Puppeteer)

+### For Docker Deployment:
+- Docker and Docker Compose
+- A WhatsApp account
+- Server with at least 1GB RAM and 1 CPU core

 ## Installation

+### Option 1: Local Development

 1. **Clone or download this repository**
    ```bash